 What’s the difference between an MBA in finance and a master’s in finance?

 Does a master’s in finance sound like the better choice for you?
-Check out our guide to the best online master’s degrees in finance.
+Then be sure to check out OMD’s guide to the best online master’s degrees in finance.